LucidLabsAU/lucid-labs-vscode-theme/README.md

 5. Select "Install from VSIX..."
 6. Choose the downloaded file

+### Development

+To build from source:

+- Install VSCE: `npm install -g @vscode/vsce`
+- Package the extension: `vsce package`
+- Install the generated `.vsix` in VS Code via Extensions → `...` → Install from VSIX

+## 🔁 Automated Releases & Publishing

+- Automated releases use Release Please.
+It opens a release PR that bumps `package.json`, updates `CHANGELOG.md`, and proposes a tag.
+- When you merge the release PR, Release Please creates a GitHub release and tag (e.g. `v1.0.5`).
+- The `Publish VS Code Extension` workflow detects the tag and:
+  - Packages the extension (`vsce package`)
+  - Uploads the `.vsix` as a release asset
+  - Publishes to the VS Code Marketplace (`vsce publish`)

+Setup required:
+- Add repo secret `VSCE_PAT` with your Visual Studio Marketplace Personal Access Token.
+- Push to `main` using conventional commits for best changelog results.

+Manual publish:
+- Tag a release like `git tag vX.Y.Z && git push origin vX.Y.Z` to trigger the publish workflow.

 ## Brand Guidelines Compliance

 This theme follows the Lucid Labs Brand Guidelines: